dongxiansuixin/ue-gameplay-work-balancer/README.md

 ## 🙏 Acknowledgments

 * Collin Hover built the original version of this plugin at Counterplay Games.
 That version had deep integration with our custom promise library and a lot more features (for example: reprioritization) we haven't implemented as extensions into this plugin yet.
+* Eric Karl made significant contributions to the version of this plugin we used at Counterplay Games.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>